GuruMaps/iOSManual/02-features.md

 2. Tap **Save as KML** or **Save as GPX** button.
 3. Then tap **Save to the App shared folder** option.

-Exported file will Appear in the Guru File Sharing section in iTunes.
+Exported file will appear in the Guru File Sharing section in iTunes.

 Read also: [About File Sharing on iOS](https://support.apple.com/en-us/HT201301).